ashkan-rahnavardi/BCIT-WayFinder/README.md

+*Second industry project at BCIT.
+Me and two other students developed this prototype app from start to finish.
+For more information go to www.ashkans.world*

 # BCIT Wayfinder

 This is a technical overview of the app which tries to explain how everything works and fits together.
 Sections are organized by folder, then individual files, and then the contents of those files.